 Q: What does the Non-GMO Project Verified symbol mean?

 This is an independent organization that verifies whether a company’s products are free of GMOs.
 We’re proud that at Atoria's Family Bakery, ALL of the products in our retail line are Non-GMO Project Verified.

 Q: What can I do if Atoria’s Family Bakery is not yet sold in my area?
-Can I order bread directly from you?No, but please get in touch with us at email@example.com and we will let you know when the bread is available in your area.
+Can I order bread directly from you?Yes, please visit our online store.
+We ship bread on Mondays and Tuesdays to ensure you receive the freshest bread possible.

 Q: How do I open a wholesale account?